 The Board of Water Supply is the largest municipal water utility in the State of Hawaii and a semi-autonomous agency of the City and County of Honolulu.
-Its mission is to improve the quality of life in our community by providing world-class water services.
-With a labor force of more than 580 employees, the department services almost 900,000 people on Oahu and is one of the largest water utilities in the United States.
+Its mission is to provide safe, dependable, and affordable drinking water, now, and into the future, for our island community.